How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 How digital twins can help

 The use of digital twins, such as those provided by Matterport, can help you capture more detailed records of your facility.
-Instead of 2D floor plans and sketches, you can provide more depth with detailed 3D virtual captures of your space.
+Instead of 2D-floor plans and sketches, you can provide more depth with detailed 3D virtual captures of your space.
 Matterport digital twins are also easily accessible online, allowing other stakeholders to collaborate and offer feedback regardless of their location.

 Using digital twin files and the collaboration made possible by Matterport, your team can accelerate preparation for FCAs and keep everyone in the loop no matter where they are.
 The UK-based Northumbrian Water is a great example of this, as they use Matterport digital twins to give their team context before they visit a site.
 This allows them to accelerate new projects without sacrificing quality.